Iceland Locations and History facts

 Tectonic Plates in Iceland

 Iceland is located across two tectonic plates – The Eurasian and the North American.
-There is even a bridge between Europe and America (close to Kevfalik airport).
 And at Þingvellir National Park on the Golden Circle, you can see the cliff edges of both plates facing each other across the site of the first parliament in the world.
 These cliffs are moving apart at a few cms per year, and new rifts open up every few decades.

 The most popular tour in Iceland is the Golden Circle tour.
 The most popular attraction is The Blue Lagoon.